smcolash/retroblinken/README.md

 - PWR controls power to the computer.
 - R/S toggles between stopped and running states.
-- SS executes one instruction and stops..
+- SS executes one instruction at the current address and stops.
 - RST resets the address counter when running or when stopped.
-- E/N examines the address set by the switches (up) or increments the address counter (down).
+- E/N examines data at the address set by the switches (up) or at the incremented address (down).
-- D/N deposits the data set by the switches at the current address or does the same and increments the address counter.
+- D/N deposits the data set by the switches at the address set by the switches (up) or at the incremented address (down).

 # Instruction Set